PGTSING/HGETGI/README.md

 python main.py
 ```
 # HGETGI_EXE
-The HGETGI model has been packaged and placed in the releases directory.
-Users can download and use the execution program to make predictions.
+The executable exe file of the HGETGI model has been uploaded to the releases directory, which can be downloaded and decompressed to predict the target genes corresponding to TF.
+First you should run the executable program and input the name of a TF you would like to query, and then input the number of target genes you would like to query.
+After the prediction, the target genes that ranking top *k* will be displayed and finally saved to the metapathTGI.csv file.